DCurrent/openbor-script-terrain/README.md

-# openbor-script-terrain
+# DC Terrain
 Detecting and working with walls, platforms, and edges in a level.
+Full readme in progress.